luisfeliz79/AzureContrib/monitoring/app-insights-nginx/Installing Nginx and the otel modul.md

 # Configuring Nginx to send telemetry to App Insights

+# NOTE: This is not a Microsoft Supported solution.

 Nginx and Nginx Plus services can be configured to send telemetry to App Insights using the OpenTelemetry Collector.
 The OpenTelemetry Collector is a vendor-agnostic implementation of the OpenTelemetry protocol (OTLP) that can receive, process, and export telemetry data.

 There are the main steps to configure Nginx to send telemetry to App Insights: